fdietze/website/improving-the-hacker-news-ranking-algorithm/improving-the-hacker-news-ranking-algorithm.md

 LIMIT 20
 ```

-Note: We understand that the standard deviation of time of day should ideally be calculated using a circular mean (https://en.wikipedia.org/wiki/Circular_mean), but we wanted to keep it simple.
+Note: We understand that the standard deviation of time of day should ideally be calculated using a [circular mean](https://en.wikipedia.org/wiki/Circular_mean), but we wanted to keep it simple.

 | scores                | time_of_day      |   time_of_day_stddev |
 |:----------------------|:-----------------|---------------------:|